recipejoiner/backend-boilerplate/README.md

 # Rails 6 API-only boilerplate with devise & JWT & graphQL

-This is a boilerplate to build your next SaaS product.
-It's a RubyOnRails 6 API only backend with Authentication and GraphQL API.
-It works nicely together with clients made with **React.js & React.Native** or any other frontend which implements the [JSON Web Tokens](https://jwt.io/introduction/) philosophy.
+A starter project for any Ruby on Rails GraphQL API, including auth!

+It's designed to be a good starting point for any frontend-agnostic API, and implements [JSON Web Tokens](https://jwt.io/introduction/) for authentication.

 This boilerplate includes support for two users: normal users, and API users.
 All requests (other than signing up and logging in) must be authenticated, so the API User model exists so that a frontend can authenticate for non-logged in users.